boscosabujohn/ManufacturingOS/b3-erp/README.md

-# B3 MACBIS ERP System
+# ManufacturingOS ERP System

-# B3 MACBIS ERP System
+# ManufacturingOS ERP System

 A comprehensive Manufacturing ERP system built with modern technologies to manage all aspects of manufacturing operations.